ktutnik/tinspector/readme.md

 ## Merge Decorators -->

 ## Caveat

-tinpector uses regex to extract parameter name on constructor, function and methods.
+1. tinpector uses regex to extract parameter name on constructor, function and methods.
 Some ES6 parameter feature still not supported.
    * Destructuring parameter
    * Complex default parameter (not tested)

+2. Decorator is not inherited by design due to TypeScript behavior that use decorator to provide type information, which in some case will force duplication.
+Except on inherited method/properties that is not overridden in the child class.
+Example